 When I first began homesteading I had all of these thoughts of milking daily and making my own cheese.
-I do these things, just not in the way I had thought.
+I do these things, just not in the way I had imagined.

-You see, I thought if I ever lived this life I would have to have a cow.
+You see, I thought if I ever lived this life I would need to have a cow.
 A big, fat traditional cow.

 Yet, when we ended up farming on a smaller amount of acreage, I knew that a traditional dairy cow was out.
-The reason is because they require so much room to graze.
+The reason is that they require so much room to graze.

 Now, don’t get me wrong.
 I’ve seriously considered buying hay and throwing a cow out in my front yard.
-Thankfully, my husband has talked me down off of that adventurous ledge a few times.
+Thankfully, my husband has talked me out of that idea a few times.

 However, I want to share with you a few alternative dairy options.
 Not all of them will be suitable for a small scale homesteader, but they are interesting none the less.

-Also, some of these options are common in different parts of the world.
+Also, some of these options for milk animals are common in different parts of the world.

-So keep an open mind as we explore the list.
+So keep an open mind as we explore the list of milk animals.

 1. Small Breed Dairy Cow

-These are not cheap options, but I have considered this in years past.
+These are not cheap options, but I have considered them in years past.
 They actually make a breed of dairy cow that is known as a micro-miniature.
-This means that they are 36 inches in height and under, but don’t let their small size fool you.
+This means that they are 36-inches in height and under, but don’t let their small size fool you.

 Though they are smaller breeds, they still give around a gallon each milking session.
 They do require room to forage and graze but are obviously much more manageable than a full-sized cow.

 When I first saw this I thought, “What?”
-But you have to think.
-In other parts of the world where they don’t have the grazing options, then they have to find milk from an animal that can sustain itself in really hot weather.
+However, think about it.
+In other parts of the world where they don’t have the grazing options, they have to find milk from an animal that can sustain itself in really hot weather.

 Well, not if you live on a small scale farm like myself.
 Camels actually need 2-acres of land per camel.